 Application to be paid on the upper pay range

 Qualified teachers may apply to be paid on the upper pay range at least once a year in line with their school’s pay policy.
 Relevant bodies shall assess any such application received and make a determination, in line with their pay policy, on whether the teacher meets the criteria in paragraph 15.2.
-Where a teacher is subject to the 2011 Regulations or the 2012 Regulations, the relevant body shall have regard to the assessments and recommendations in the teacher’s appraisal reports under those regulations.
+Where a teacher is subject to the 2012 Regulations, the relevant body shall have regard to the assessments and recommendations in the teacher’s appraisal reports under those regulations.

 An application from a qualified teacher will be successful where the relevant body is satisfied: